The Duke Department of Surgery

-is pleased to support three clinical laparoscopic fellowship positions, providing clinical and academic training in advanced laparoscopic surgery and bariatric surgery.
-We also have a two-year position, combining an in-depth research focus with the one-year clinical program.
+is pleased to support three clinical laparoscopic fellowship positions providing clinical and academic training in advanced laparoscopic/Robotic surgery, bariatric surgery, and advanced endoluminal surgery.

-Although the primary focus of the fellowship is general (foregut, hernia, colon, solid organ, etc...) and bariatric laparoscopic surgery, the fellow may also have the opportunity to be involved in other areas of endosurgical application, including Thoracic
+Although the primary focus of the fellowship is general (foregut, hernia, colon, solid organ, etc...) and bariatric laparoscopic surgery, the fellow also has the opportunity to be involved in other areas of endosurgical application, including Thoracic

 for workup and support.
 The fellow spends at least half of the training period working within this high-volume service, gaining a tremendous experience with techniques for laparoscopic intestinal anastomosis (Roux-en-Y gastric bypass, robotic duodenal switch) as well as sleeve gastrectomy, gastric banding, and revisional weight loss surgery, which have application to a wide variety of laparoscopic procedures.

 Program Special Features

-Founded in 1993, the Duke Minimally Invasive and Bariatric Surgery Fellowship has trained many individuals whose accomplishments and continuing contributions to the field of endosurgery are well recognized and have served to further build the reputation of this program.
+Founded in 1993, the Duke Minimally Invasive and Bariatric Surgery Fellowship has trained many individuals whose accomplishments and continuing contributions to the field of endosurgery are globally recognized and have served to further build the reputation of this program.

-The opportunities for fellows at Duke University Medical Center are limited only by the motivation and ingenuity of the fellow.
-Though one year is a short period of time, it is our hope that those individuals who train at Duke will establish a base on which to build their future and become leaders in the field of minimally invasive surgery.
+The opportunity for fellows of the Minimally Invasive and Bariatric Surgery Fellowship are limited only by the motivation and ingenuity of the fellow.
+Though one-year is a short period of time, it is our hope that those individuals who train at Duke will establish a base on which to build their future and become leaders in the field of minimally invasive surgery.

 Durham, NC 27710